St. Petersburg Coastal and Marine Science Center

 The CREST project involves a blend of process and monitoring activities relevant to understanding the health and resilience of shallow water reef environments.
 Current areas of research include the Dry Tortugas, Virgin Islands and Biscayne National Parks, and selected areas of the Florida Keys National Marine Sanctuary.
 Research goals include:

-Find out more at the Project Introduction.
+Find out more in the Research Overview.

 Coral diseases have been reported worldwide and with increasing frequency.
 Disease is now recognized as one of the major causes of reef degradation and coral mortality.

 Methods for monitoring corals and crustose coralline algae to quantify in-situ calcification rates - USGS Open-File Report 2013-1159

 Complexity of nearshore strontium-to-calcium ratio variability in a core sample of the massive coral Siderastrea siderea obtained in Coral Bay, St. John, U.S. Virgin Islands - USGS Open File Report 2013-1092